jmjafrx/resources/docs/README.md

-Docs folder, browse at will.
+Media Library.
+Browse at will.